 Anablepsoides igneus is a rather shy fish that can best be kept in a species aquarium.
 Wild caught specimens can be very aggressive, but aquarium bred specimens are not that difficult.
-The aquarium must be planted densely.
+The aquarium must be densely planted.
 Since they are very good jumpers, it is necessary to provide the aquarium with a lid.
 They should not be kept together with fish that are too small as they will end up as food.

 Synonym: Rivulus igneus.